TeamMGE/GenomeBioinformaticsCourse/_episodes/61-COOIII.md

 >{: .solution}
 {: .challenge}

-Go back to your jackhammer search with human med11 as the query and search for this this Trichomonas sequence in the JACKHMMER output? (using e.g. grep or less)
+Go back to your JACKHMMER search with human med11 as the query.
+In the output of this JACKHMMER search look for this Trichomonas med11 sequence (using e.g. grep or less).
+Can you find it?

 > ## Exercise: is this trichomonas sequence there?
 >